Cnidaria: Sexual

 Cnidarian sexual reproduction often involves a complex life cycle with both polyp and medusa stages.
-For example, in Scyphozoa (jellyfish) and Cubozoa (box jellies) a larva swims until it finds a good site, and then becomes a polyp.
+For example, in Scyphozoa (jellyfish) and Cubozoa (box jellies), a larva swims until it finds a good site, and then becomes a polyp.
 This grows normally but then absorbs its tentacles and splits horizontally into a series of disks that become juvenile medusae, a process called strobilation.
 The juveniles swim off and slowly grow to maturity, while the polyp re-grows and may continue strobilating periodically.
-The adults have gonads in the gastroderm, and these release ova and sperm into the water in the breeding season.
+The adult medusae have gonads in the gastroderm, and these release ova and sperm into the water in the breeding season.

 This phenomenon of succession of differently organized generations (one asexually reproducing, sessile polyp, followed by a free-swimming medusa or a sessile polyp that reproduces sexually) is sometimes called "alternation of asexual and sexual phases" or "metagenesis", but should not be confused with the alternation of generations as found in plants.

 Shortened forms of this life cycle are common, for example some oceanic scyphozoans omit the polyp stage completely, and cubozoan polyps produce only one medusa.
 Hydrozoa have a variety of life cycles.
 Some have no polyp stages and some (e.g. hydra) have no medusae.
 In some species, the medusae remain attached to the polyp and are responsible for sexual reproduction; in extreme cases these reproductive zooids may not look much like medusae.
 Meanwhile, life cycle reversal, in which polyps are formed directly from medusae without the involvement of sexual reproduction process, was observed in both Hydrozoa (Turritopsis dohrnii and Laodicea undulata) and Scyphozoa (Aurelia sp.1).
 Anthozoa have no medusa stage at all and the polyps are responsible for sexual reproduction.